KulaWorkshop/kula.quest/docs/formats/objects.md

+---
+description: 'A database containing every known object and their properties.'
+---

 # Object Table

-A database containing every known object and their properties.
+{{ $frontmatter.description }}

 ## Overview